Six hundred Syrians flee besieged Old Homs in aid convoy

 "Today we have five martyrs and yesterday we had five," one activist said, pointing to a row of corpses being prepared for wrapping in burial shrouds.
 "Every day the world sees this regime's crimes and it remains silent."

-On Sunday, activists reported at least 11 people were killed in the northern city of Aleppo when helicopters dropped barrel bombs on rebel-held neighborhoods.
+On Sunday, activists reported at least 11 people were killed in the northern city of Aleppo when helicopters dropped barrel bombs on rebel-held neighbourhoods.

 Video footage purporting to show the aftermath of one such attack in the Haidariya district showed at least nine corpses, including one child, scattered across a wide highway, flooded by a broken water pipe.